mcollison/data-architecture/_episodes/01-data-storage.md

 - "We will explore how we can add structure to data and enrich unstructured data."
 - "We will extract metadata from pictures and video streams."
 - "We will use OpenCV to convert raw data into semi-structured data."
-- "We will Use semi-structured data to breakdown data sources."
-- "Store log files. "

 keypoints:
 - "Low level structure is critical for high level logic.
 Most data is unstructured and enrichment is required to extract value from that data. "